JakesterMt/obsidian-smart-composer/README.md

 - Hit `Cmd+Shift+Enter` to run Vault Search answer
 - Semantic search across your vault to find the most relevant context

+### Chat Management

+> **Save, import, and manage your conversations** for better organization and continuity.

+- **Save Conversations**: Export your chats as markdown files with proper formatting and metadata
+- **Import Conversations**: Continue previous conversations by importing saved chat files
+- **Chat History**: Access your recent conversations with a single click
+- **Document References**: All referenced documents are preserved in saved conversations

 #### Additional Features

 - **Custom Model Selection**: Use your own model by setting your API Key (stored locally).
 Supported providers: